Shinji Takahashi (religious leader): Doctrines

+Shinji Takahashi is said to have outlined GLA's doctrines in his work ‘Shin'gyo’.
+He taught that “human beings are not merely physical entities; their essence is the soul, sustained by a great existence beyond human understanding—God and Buddha,” and further that “all humans are born for the establishment of the self and the harmony of the world.”
+In an era dominated by materialistic economic supremacy, he approached the dignity of the heart from various angles, showing the correct way for humans to live—to live the true path.

+Keiko Takahashi asserts that the root of modern society's various challenges lies in the hollowing out of human existence, stemming from the loss of the “origin of the soul” as eternal life.
+She states that through continuous study and practice, each individual can awaken to their true self, fulfill their soul's purpose and mission (mission work), and reclaim a more radiant life.
+She states that GLA's aspiration is to support members in practicing the “the study of the soul” thereby harmonizing their families, workplaces, and society, and contributing to the world.

 Practical activities as a religious leader

 Takahashi referred to the law that he preached, and practiced, as shoubou (proper Buddhist law).
 It has been said that when he held lectures in the provincial regions, he would spend several hours afterwards "self-reflecting", based on the hasshoudo, as to whether there was any wrongness in his role and whether there were any inaccuracies in the "law" that he preached.
 It has also been said that Takahashi possessed all of the capabilities of the six spiritual powers (tengantsu, tenjitsu, tashintsu, shukumeitsu, jinsokutsu, and rojintsu.)

 Takahashi took in people such as elderly people who were homeless, a woman who had intellectual disabilities and no relatives, and people who had difficulty living independently in society, such as gangsters.
 He supported these people with the profits that he made as a company owner.

 Takahashi criticized blind faith and fanatical belief in religion and consciousness, and paraphrasing Karl Marx, he also believed that religion based on blind faith is like opium.
 In his teachings he insisted that one should always doubt, and should believe only what cannot be doubted any further.

 Takahashi believed that religion should not be turned into the sustenance of life, so he lived off of the profits that he earned as the corporate manager of Koden Industry Co., Ltd., without taking any profits from his religious activities.
 Takahashi allotted the profits he made as a corporate manager to fund missionary activities and regular administrative expenses for his religious organization.